Back to Tapo Guides

 • Camera works for hours then disconnects

-• App shows camera offline but other devices are fine
+• App shows the camera offline but other devices are fine

 • Camera reconnects on its own then drops again hours later

-• Red and green status light alternating on camera
+• Red and green status light alternating on the camera

-• Camera disconnects when other devices join WiFi network
+• Camera disconnects when other devices join the WiFi

 Recognize these?
 Here's what usually causes it.